dynatrace-wwse/enablement-kubernetes-opentelemetry/docs/6-opentelemetry-metrics.md

 By completing this lab, you've successfully deployed the OpenTelemetry Collector to collect metrics, enrich metric attributes for better context, and ship those metrics to Dynatrace for analysis.

-- One Community Contrib Distro OpenTelemetry Collector was deployed as a DaemonSet, behaving as an Agent running on each Node
+- One Dynatrace Distro OpenTelemetry Collector was deployed as a DaemonSet, behaving as an Agent running on each Node
     * The `kubeletstats` receiver scrapes metrics from the local kubelet on the Node
     * The `k8sattributes` processor enriches the metrics with Kubernetes attributes that may be missing without it
-- A second Community Contrib Distro OpenTelemetry Collector was deployed as a Deployment, behaving as a Gateway
+- A second Dynatrace Distro OpenTelemetry Collector was deployed as a Deployment, behaving as a Gateway
     * The `k8s_cluster` receiver queries the Kubernetes cluster API to retrieve metrics
     * The `k8sattributes` processor enriches the metrics with Kubernetes attributes that may be missing without it
     * The `otlp` receiver receives signals that are exported from agents, SDKs, and other Collectors